Tips on dealing with stress

 - don’t be afraid to give and accept support – being available for others if they need support should encourage them to be there for you too

 People often use alcohol to relax, but instead of helping us to cope it can make things worse.
-If you choose to drink, staying within the safe drinking limits and avoid excessive or binge drinking.
+If you choose to drink, know your limits and avoid excessive or binge drinking.

 You can find out more about mental health and available services at this link: